Go Pro: Why We Don’t Recommend Network Marketing (Book Review)

 And invite your prospects in a way that’s easy to replicate so that you can invite a large number of people.

-Eric Worre also has a few power moves tips to be used for phone and face to face invites:
+Eric Worre also has a few power moves tips to be used for phone and face-to-face invites:

 1. Be in a hurry – people are attracted to those who have lots going on